 At least Sterling had on underwear.

-GKBOWOOD Premium Member over 1 year ago
+GKBOWOOD Premium Member almost 2 years ago

 I heard Arthur Brown’s “Fire” song from 1968 and Talking Heads “Burning Down the House” when I saw Sterling!!